athuljonnie/athuljonnie/README.md

-- 👋 Hi, I’m @athuljonnie
+- 👋 Hi, I’m @athuljonnie.
-- 👀 I’m interested in networking,cyber security,programming
+- 👀 I’m commited to becoming a self taught dev.
-- 🌱 I’m a beginner who is trying 24/7 to improve.
+- 🌱 I’m a beginner.